South Vietnam: Economy

 South Vietnam maintained a capitalist free-market economy with ties to the West.
-It established an airline named Air Vietnam.
 The economy was greatly assisted by American aid and the presence of large numbers of Americans in the country between 1961 and 1973 during Vietnam War.
+In 1951, South Vietnam established the airline Air Vietnam.
 Electrical production increased fourteen-fold between 1954 and 1973 while industrial output increase by an average of 6.9 percent annually.
 During the same period, rice output increased by 203 percent and the number of students in university increased from 2,000 to 90,000.
 US aid peaked at $2.3 billion in 1973, but dropped to $1.1 billion in 1974.
 Inflation rose to 200 percent as the country suffered economic shock due to the decrease of American aid as well as the oil price shock of October 1973.
 The unification of Vietnam in 1976 was followed by the imposition of North Vietnam's centrally planned economy in the South.

 A 2017 study in the journal Diplomatic History found that South Vietnamese economic planners sought to model the South Vietnamese economy on Taiwan, South Korea, and Japan, which were perceived as successful examples of how to modernize developing economies.